Arjun-NA/RTOS_FreeRtos/README.md

 ## 2. Create a New project in Workbench

-i.
-Create a WorkSpace and select the workspace as the stm32 workbench loads. ii.
-Create a New project as per the following img
+1. Create a WorkSpace and select the workspace as the stm32 workbench loads.
+2. Create a New project as per the following img
 		![New Project](./readme_imgs/New_prjt.PNG)
-iii.
+3.

 ---
 ### Miscellaneous